-The directors are responsible for the other information.
-The other information comprises the information included in the document titled "Life Healthcare Funding Limited Annual Financial Statements for the year ended 30 September 2022" which includes the Directors' Report as required by the Companies Act of South Africa.
+Management is responsible for the other information.
+The other information comprises the information included in the document titled "Life Healthcare Funding Limited Audited annual financial statements for the year ended 30 September 2023" which includes the Directors' Report as required by the Companies Act of South Africa.
 The other information does not include the financial statements and our auditor's report thereon.